Why Pro Forma-ing Stock-Based Compensation Out of Your Financials Is a Bad Idea

 The only alternative: show SBC in your financial statements

 So, what's the alternative, you ask?
-Simply put, just don't do it.
+Simply put, don't do it.
 Instead, consider what showing SBC in your financial statements can do for your company.
 It gives a sobering view of your financial health, helps investors make informed decisions, and builds trust in your financial reporting.
 It's a strategy that benefits all parties involved.

 Excluding SBC can mislead, create dangerous precedents, and erode trust.
-By presenting SBC transparently in your financials, you ensure a more accurate and reliable portrayal of your company’s financial wellbeing, attracting investors and establishing your reporting's credibility.
+By presenting SBC transparently in your financials, you ensure a more accurate and reliable portrayal of your company's financial well-being, attracting investors and establishing your reporting's credibility.

 I hope this insight is valuable.
 For questions or further discussion on this topic, don't hesitate to reach out.